HarshaVardhanScsbs/GPS_TOLL_BASED_SIMULATION_PYTHON-/README.md

 This project, developed as part of the Intel Unnati Industrial Training Programme by Team Classic Coders, is a GPS-based toll system simulation using Python.
 The primary aim is to create an efficient and accurate system to streamline toll collection, reduce congestion, and improve the overall driving experience.
 ## Introduction
-Traditional toll collection methods, often plagued by congestion and delays, are gradually being replaced by innovative technology-driven solutions.
+Traditional toll collection methods such as fast tag, often plagued by congestion and delays, are gradually being replaced by innovative technology-driven solutions.
 This project focuses on developing a GPS-based toll system simulation that can handle real-time vehicle movement, automate toll calculations based on distance traveled, and support dynamic pricing and multiple payment options.

 ## Features
 **Live GPS Integration:**